COOL TEXAS SPRINGS PARK POOL – SAN PEDRO SWIMMING POOL

 San Antonio’s San Pedro Springs Park is one of America’s oldest parks.
 It is younger than only one other park: Boston Common, established in 1630.
 San Pedro Springs was a hunting and gathering site 12,000 years ago.
 Spanish explorers decided to use the area for long-term campsites in the late 1600s.

-Today, the San Pedro Springs Park includes one of San Antonio’s most popular swimming pools, as well as a wealth of recreational equipment for public use.
+Today, the San Pedro Springs Park includes one of San Antonio’s most popular San Pedro swimming pool, as well as a wealth of recreational equipment for public use.
 Some of the attractions include:

 - Sports areas for softball and tennis